peymanrah/SCI-ARC/RLAN_Paper.md

    - "For each pixel in source (relative to $\mu_2$), place at same relative position from $\mu_1$"

 **Why This Works**:
-- If we move red to top-left, RLAN still works (relative coords adjust)
+- If the red marker is moved to top-left, RLAN still works (relative coords adjust)
-- If we resize the grid, normalized coords handle it
+- If the grid is resized, normalized coords handle it
 - One training pair teaches a general rule

-### 10.3 Detailed Example: Task 0c786b71 (Conditional)
+### 11.3 Detailed Example: Task 0c786b71 (Conditional)

 **Task Description**: If input is horizontally symmetric, flip vertically.
 Otherwise, flip horizontally.